IanAtDazed/ray-streamer/README.md

 - It's likely that your application won't be making the next call to a 3rd party API until all latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

 ## This Solution
-This solution employs multiprocessing with [ray.io](https://www.ray.io/) (because I find it easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), and it is apparently faster. :smiley:)
+This solution employs multiprocessing with [Ray](https://www.ray.io/) (because I find it easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), and it is apparently faster. :smiley:)

-However, I struggled to find an existing [ray.io](https://www.ray.io/) solution for streaming that truly fitted my needs.
+However, I struggled to find an existing [Ray](https://www.ray.io/) solution for streaming that truly fitted my needs.
 The closest I could find was: [Serve a Chatbot with Request and Response Streaming](https://docs.ray.io/en/latest/serve/tutorials/streaming.html), but a chatbot seems very different to data that might require significant processing before an application can move onto the next API call.

 So...
 This is my *solution*.
 (Let me know if you do or don't agree!)

 ## High-Level Overview
-- Streaming takes place on it's own process, and dumps the raw results onto a ray *processing* [Queue](ray.util.queue.Queue).
+- Streaming takes place on it's own process, and dumps the raw results onto a Ray *processing* [Queue](ray.util.queue.Queue).
   - The streamer is not waiting for current transformations, analysis, etc. to complete before it can make the next API call.
   - The 3rd party API is not having to wait for an extended period of time for the next API call, so it *hopefully* won't time out the connection.
   - It will carry on grabbing data, regardless of whatever else your application is doing.
 - Latest items are grabbed from the *processing* queue and sent to individual *Worker* objects that are created to deal with data belonging to specific *labels*.
-  - In this example, a *label* is a stock symbol, and a *Worker* is created for each symbol that has been subscribed to
+  - In this example, a *label* is a stock symbol, and a *Worker* is created for each symbol that has been subscribed to.
   - The *Worker* processes each latest period (OHLCV) as it receives that data.
   - **Note:** The latest data is actually sent to *all* the *Worker*s, but they simply ignore data that is not for them.
     - This should typically be faster than deciding which *Worker* specific data should be sent to.